 During the first 3 months of pregnancy, or the first trimester, there are many changes happening to you.
 As your body adjusts to the growing baby, you may experience nausea, fatigue, backaches, mood swings, and stress.
 Just remember that these things are normal during pregnancy.
 Most of these discomforts will go away as your pregnancy progresses, so try not to worry about them.
 Just as each woman is different, so is each pregnancy.
 When you are tired, get some rest.
 If you feel stressed, try to find a way to relax.
 Accept that your normal routine is changing.

-Visiting Dr. Gino Pecoraro is very important during these early stages.
-Dr. Gino Pecoraro will perform several tests to check the health of both you and your baby.
+Visiting A/Prof. Gino Pecoraro is very important during these early stages.
+A/Prof. Gino Pecoraro will perform several tests to check the health of both you and your baby.
 He will also be able to answer questions about any concerns or fears you might have, and he will tell you what you can do to make your pregnancy as easy as possible.
 You'll need to know what types of exercises you can do, what you should eat for good nutrition, and what you might need to avoid during this time.
-Pay attention to what your body is telling you and listen to Dr. Gino Pecoraro's advice.
+Pay attention to what your body is telling you and listen to A/Prof. Gino Pecoraro's advice.
 This is an exciting time, and it is important to understand what you should expect during your pregnancy.

 Most women find the 2nd trimester of pregnancy to be easier than the 1st trimester, but it is important to stay informed about your pregnancy.
 By the 26th week, your baby will weigh almost 1,000g and be about 23cm long.
 With this growth comes the development of your baby's features, including fingers, toes, eyelashes and eyebrows.